willtheodoro/willtheodoro/README.md

 ### Hi there 👋

 - 🧑‍💻 I'm a Senior Software Engineer and offer the following consultancy services:
+  - System architecture
+  - Distributed systems
+  - Backend applications
-  - Android App design, build and test services
+  - Android App design, build and test
   - Android SDK specific consultancy, how to design, build, distribute open or closed source SDKs in the Android ecosystem
   - App security and hardening techniques